Edmonton Transit Service: Edmonton Metropolitan Transit Services Commission

 The city of Edmonton began exploring the development of a regional transit services commission in 2017.
 In February 2020, Edmonton city council voted to join twelve other municipalities to investigate the potential for a regional transit services commission (RTSC).
 Edmonton and eight other regional municipalities, including Fort Saskatchewan, Leduc, Spruce Grove, and St. Albert, formally submitted an application to the provincial government to establish the Edmonton Metropolitan Transit Services Commission in June 2020.
 Their proposal had to be altered after four municipalities, including Leduc County and Strathcona County, withdrew from the project.

 The formation of the EMTSC was approved by the Alberta government on 28 January 2021.
-A board of elected representatives from each member community is conducting the initial setup of the commission, and working with the commission's inaugural CEO to develop its operational and planning capabilities.
-The EMTSC will begin service in early 2023.
-Edmonton's local transit services and LRT network will not be transferred to the commission at first, due to their size and operational costs.
-The commission's board will re-consider the inclusion of Edmonton's LRT network five years after the commission is formally stood up.
+A board of elected representatives from each member community was conducting the initial setup of the commission, and was working with the commission's inaugural CEO to develop its operational and planning capabilities.

+Edmonton's local transit services and LRT network was planned to not be transferred to the commission at first, due to their size and operational costs.
+The commission's board was to re-consider the inclusion of Edmonton's LRT network five years after the commission was formally stood up.
+The EMTSC was expected to begin service in early 2023.
+However in December 2022, Edmonton's city council voted against contributing $13 million toward the EMTSC annual budget.
+In January 2023, the EMTSC board approved the implementation of a plan to permanently close the commission, and it dissolved shortly thereafter.